Contact the Tennessee REDLINE @ 1-800-889-9789.

 The Comprehensive Opioid Abuse Program (COAP) identifies individuals at a high risk of overdose and effectively diverts victims away from the criminal justice system and into substance abuse treatment.

 Opioids are a class of drugs used to reduce pain.

-Any persons who think they may have, or had, an opioid addiction is eligible.
+Any individual who thinks they may have, or has, an opioid addiction is eligible.

-Individuals seeking services can contact Integrated Addiction Care at 901-649-6284 or visit its office at 6630 Summer Knoll Circle, Suite 101; Bartlett, Tennessee 38134.
-Individuals who need our services can also be referred from local hospitals, first responders, pre-trial, corrections, law enforcement and other agencies.
+Individuals seeking services could contact the Center for Addition Science at UT Medicine and ask to be connected with an Addiction Peer Recovery Specialist at 901-866-8630 or visit the center at 6401 Poplar #500 Memphis, TN 38119.
+Individuals seeking services can also be referred from local hospitals, first responders, pre-trial, corrections, law enforcement, and other agencies.

 The COAP program serves insured and uninsured individuals.
 Patients will be referred to First Step Recovery Centers for assistance, if uninsured.
-The COAP offers some support services and treatment that may be provided at a reduced cost while the individual receives assistance securing insurance.
+The COAP offers some support services and treatment may be paid while the individual is being assisted with securing insurance.

 The Pursuit Center is a program designed to offer youth an experience grounded in creating a mindset for cultivating positive social relationships, progressing academic goals, and developing career readiness skills by reducing the amount of delinquent activity that is occurring in our communities.

 Youth that are brought before a judge/magistrate; Youth who are currently on pre-adjudicatory electronic monitoring devices; Youth who are referred to the Pursuit Center by a probation officer in the Children’s Bureau based on the 1st and 2nd contact with Juvenile court.
 The participants can be referred to the Pursuit Center in lieu of Juvenile Detention center and the Memphis and Shelby County Juvenile Court Children’s Bureau.